mjcollins10/ContinuedFractions/README.md

 	*Main> eqWithin (2**(-14)) (x^2) 2
 	False

 Note that there is no function which, given integer `n`, will simply return the first `n`  terms of a CF. To see why, consider asking for the first few terms of `sqrt2^2`.
 Any terminating computation can only make use of some finite prefix of the infinte list `[1,2,2,2 ...]`.
-But no such prefix is enough to rule out the possibility that the value is slightly less than the square root of 2; if that is the case, the first term should be 1.
+But no such prefix is enough to rule out the possibility that the thing being squared is slightly less than the square root of 2; if that is the case, the first term should be 1.
 Otherwise it should be 2.
 So it is not always meaningful to ask for terms of a CF without reference to a degree of accuracy.

 We have also implemented Gosper's algorithm for extracting the square root of a CF: